lucasgonze/ephemerablog/content/blog/one-and-only.md

 This page in modest in a humblest-person-ever way.

 It occurred to me that there should exist a blog with one little post.
 Just one.
 But it would not stay the same.
 This is it.
-The one and only, assuming - correctly - no similar thing existed before or after.
-The singleton.
+Not *a* singleton, *the* singleton.

 Not a reverse-chronological feed.
 Just a single thing.
 You have finally reached the end of the Internet.
 No, not [that one](http://hmpg.net/ "there").